aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/add-hyperlinks-to-cells/_index.md

 To add hyperlinks to cells in a spreadsheet, take the following steps:

 1. Set up the worksheet:
    1. Instantiate an Application object.
 (VSTO only.)
    1. Add a Workbook.
    1. Get the first sheet.
    1. Add text to the cells that you'll add a hyperlink to.
-1. Add hyperlink.
+2. Add hyperlink.
-1. Save the document.
+3. Save the document.

 These steps are shown in the code examples below.
-The first examples shows how to use [VSTO](/cells/net/add-hyperlinks-to-cells/) with either C# or Visual Basic to add a hyperlink to a cell.
+The first example shows how to use [VSTO](/cells/net/add-hyperlinks-to-cells/) with either C# or Visual Basic to add a hyperlink to a cell.
 The examples that follow show how to do the same thing using [Aspose.Cells for .NET](/cells/net/add-hyperlinks-to-cells/), again using C# or Visual Basic.

 The code samples generate an Excel file that has a hyperlink in cell A1 on the first worksheet.